jjandrew/GroupEngineeringProject/README.md

 ## When first running the app:

+Create a superuser with the command

+- python technical-documents/source-code/manage.py createsuperuser
   To create a new gamekeeper go to /admin
   Create two groups: Gamekeeper and user
   Create an account in user's to be the gamekeeper and assign this to the gamekeeper group

 ## PROCESS DOCUMENTS